Diagnosis & Treatment of Internal Conditions

 Your pet's health will always be our top priority.

-If we feel that your pet requires a procedure or expertise that we cannot offer, we will refer you to an experienced and knowledgeable internal medicine veterinary specialist near Medford.
+If we feel that your pet requires a procedure or expertise that we cannot offer, we will refer you to an experienced and knowledgeable internal medicine veterinary specialist in Southern Oregon.

 Laboratory & Diagnostics